paulwarren/nzde/dict/E/README.md

  <i>n.</i> gold escort; a detachment of armed constabulary or others detailed to guard gold shipments from the fieldto an urban bank. [check GOLD: ??define there: x-]

+## Eskimo Pie

+ <i>n.</i> A bar of vanilla icecream coated in chocolate [trade name]; trade name for a wrapped ice-cream piece coated with chocolate: earlier ice-cream sandwich, i.e. between two flat pieces of cone; non-NZ?; as seen being sold in a film about the Monkey Trial in deep south c1930s with Darrow etc

 ## esplanade reserve

  <i>n.</i> a strip of land along the foreshore, lake margins and river banks required to be set aside on any subdivision of land to protect conservation values and give public access for recreational use.
 [See Resource Management Act 1991 ss 229ff.]
 (See Queen's Chain)